-inding.

-inding: Iot applicable.
+Finding: Not applicable. f.
+Imitative materials including but not limited to asphalt siding, wood textured aluminum siding, and artificial stone shall be avoided.

-iı Replacement windows in historic buildings shall match the original windows.
-Windows additions shall be compatible in proportion, shape and size, but not replicate original windows in the historic building.
+g.
+Replacement windows in historic buildings shall match the original windows.
+Windows in new additions shall be compatible in proportion, shape and size, but not replicate original windows in the historic building.

-F inding:

-٨ lot applicable.

-ro s Reconstructed roofs on historic buildings shall match the pitch and form of the origon.
-Roofs on new additions shall match the pitch and form of the historic building, hall be attached at a different height so the addition can be differentiated from the his uilding.
+h.
+Reconstructed roofs on historic buildings shall match the pitch and form of the original roof.
+Roofs on new additions shall match the pitch and form of the historic building, and shall be attached at a different height so the addition can be differentiated from the historic building.
 Shed roofs are acceptable for one-story rear additions.

-F inding:

-٨ lot applicable.

-tł Asphalt or composition shingle roofs are preferred.
-Asphalt shingles that mane original roof material in color and texture are acceptable.
-Wood shake, we hingle, tile, and metal roofs shall be avoided.
+i.
+Asphalt or composition shingle roofs are preferred.
+Asphalt shingles that match the original roof material in color and texture are acceptable.
+Wood shake, woodshingle, tile, and metal roofs shall be avoided.

-F inding:

-٨ lot applicable.

-- New porches or entries shall be compatible with, but not replicate, the historic charafthe building.
+j.
+New porches or entries shall be compatible with, but not replicate, the historic character of the building.

-F inding:

-Iot applicable
+Finding: Not applicable

-shall conform to the above standards.
+k.
+New detached buildings shall be compatible with the associated historic building and shall conform to the above standards.

-Not applicable
+Finding: Not applicable

-l.
-The latest version of the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings shall be used in clarifying and determining whether the above standards are met.
+1. The latest version of the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings shall be used in clarifying and determining whether the above standards are met.